Topology of random geometric complexes: a survey: Morse theory for the distance function

 The study of homology is strongly connected to the study of critical points of real valued functions.
 The link between them is called Morse theory, and we shall describe it here briefly.
 For a deeper introduction, we refer the reader to \cite{milnor_morse_1963}.

 The main idea of Morse theory is as follows.
-Suppose that $\cM$ is a closed manifold (a compact manifold without boundary), and let $f:\cM\to \R$ be a Morse function.
+Suppose that $M$ is a closed manifold (a compact manifold without boundary), and let $f:M\to \R$ be a Morse function.
 Denote (sublevel sets of $f$).
-If there are no critical levels in $(a,b]$, then $\cM_a$ and $\cM_b$ are homotopy equivalent, and in particular have isomorphic homology.
+If there are no critical values in $(a,b]$, then $M_a$ and $M_b$ are homotopy equivalent and in particular have isomorphic homology.
 Next, suppose that $c$ is a critical point of $f$ with Morse index $i$, and let $v=f(c)$ be the critical value at $c$.
-Then the homology of $\cM_{\rho}$ changes at $v$ in the following way.
-For a small enough $\eps$ we have that the homology of $\cM_{v+\eps}$ is obtained from the homology of $\cM_{v-\eps}$ by either adding a generator to $H_i$ (increasing $\beta_i$ by one) or terminating a generator of $H_{i-1}$ (decreasing $\beta_{i-1}$ by one).
-In other words, as we pass a critical level, either a new $i$-dimensional cycle is formed, or an existing $(i-1)$-dimensional cycle is bounded or filled.
+Then the homology of $M_{\rho}$ changes at $v$ in the following way.
+For a small enough $\eps$ we have that the homology of $M_{v+\eps}$ is obtained from the homology of $M_{v-\eps}$ by either adding a generator to $H_k$ (increasing $\beta_k$ by one) or terminating a generator of $H_{k-1}$ (decreasing $\beta_{k-1}$ by one).
+In other words, as we pass a critical value, either a new $k$-dimensional cycle is formed, or an existing $(k-1)$-dimensional cycle is bounded or filled.

-Note, that while classical Morse theory deals with Morse functions (and in particular, $C^2$) on compact manifolds, its extension for min-type functions presented in \cite{GR97} enables us to apply these concepts to the distance function $d_{\cP}$ as well.
+While classical Morse theory deals with smooth (or $C^2$) Morse functions on compact manifolds \cite{milnor_morse_1963}, it has been extended to many more general situations, and the extenstion to ``min-type'' functions presented in \cite{GR97} enables one to apply similar concepts to the distance function $d_{\cP}$ as well.

 Let $\cX_n$ be the binomial process we had before.
-For $0\le i \le d$, we define $N_i(n,r)$ to be the number of critical points of index $i$ of the distance function $d_{\cX_n}$, for which the critical value is less then or equal to $r$.
-According to Morse theory (and the nerve theorem), the critical points accounted for by $N_{i}(n,r)$ are the ones responsible for generating the homology of $\C(n,r)$.
+For $0\le k\le d$, we define $C_k(r)$ to be the number of critical points of index $k$ of the distance function $d_{\cX_n}$, for which the critical value is less then or equal to $r$.
+According to Morse theory (and the Nerve Lemma \ref{lem:nerve}), the critical points accounted for by $C_{k}(r)$ are the ones responsible for generating the homology of $\C_r(n)$.